 When I was growing up, my mother sure knew how to stretch a dollar!
-Mom’s Swedish Meatballs and Rice was one of the meals she fed our family of 5, using only 1 pound of hamburger meat, a few other ingredients and served it with rice!
+Mom’s Swedish Meatballs and Rice was one of the meals she fed our family of 5.
+She did this using only 1 pound of hamburger meat, a few other ingredients and served these delicious meatballs and gravy with rice!
 We LOVED this meal!

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

 Fast forward over 40 years later, and I still make this scrumptious meal!
 Now… my Mom is about as far from being Swedish as one could imagine (she’s a Texas gal), yet this was the name given it when I copied down the recipe from her over 40 years ago!
 Trust me, Swedish meatballs, with gravy and rice is a fantastic tasting dinner (the leftovers are awesome, as well).